Gystre/Kyle-Board/README.md

 ## Lower Priority Todo (i.e. fix in next project lol)

--   lightbox preview for images (probs just stick in a prebuilt package or smthn)
 -   find a way to cache images to local storage, resetStore() refetches ALL images which kills my limits on backblaze (not sure where this happens in the stack, nextjs frontend maybe?)

 ## Done